jngips/jngips.github.io/README.md

 [Report Data](https://www.oecd.org/en/about/programmes/talis.html#data)

-*TALIS does not allow sharing of data outside of individual site retrieval
+*TALIS does not permit sharing of data outside of individual site retrieval